Use soil mapping to take a look at the condition of NSW soils.

 Digital soil maps

-Digital soil map data is available in ESRI shapefile format from the OEH data download site.
+Digital soil map data is available from the OEH spatial data online access site in ESRI shapefile format.